 The Replenish Project trains volunteer composting advisors to help people to start composting at home and support those who already do so.
 Composting advisors attend events and work with local groups such as schools and gardening clubs as well as friends and neighbours - wherever they feel they can help.

-If you’d like to join the project or would like a Composting Advisor to attend your event, we’d love to hear from you.
+Please contact the Replenish Project if you’d like to join the project or would like a Composting Advisor to attend your event.

 Part of Oxfordshire Recycles